GoogleCloudPlatform/kms-solutions/assured-workloads-example/README.md

 To provision the resources in this example you should use a service account.

-First, make sure the following API's are enabled in the project in which the service account will be created:
+First, make sure the following APIs are enabled in the project in which the service account will be created:

 ```sh
 export PROJECT_ID=<YOUR-SA-PROJECT-ID>